arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 ### 2. Install the Agent

-You will install the agent directly onto the UNO Q board.
-Open an active SSH or ADB terminal session to your board to begin.
+To install an agent directly on the UNO Q board, begin by opening an active SSH or ADB terminal session to your board.

+In the sections below you will find the installation steps for some of the most popular agents.

 Install OpenCode using its standalone bash script: